 On the contrary, hard forks are more like when you need to install an entirely new Microsoft Word program to benefit from new features.
 Unlike soft forks, hard forks are not backwards compatible.
 The update that a hard fork brings conflict with the current state of the blockchain.
 Since blockchains are immutable, hard forks involve creating an entirely new blockchain, one that imports the same transaction history.
 The impact here is clearly much larger and can require quite a bit of development from wallet providers.
 Fortunately, as a user, you would normally not be the one needing to do this.

 Both in the end have the same effect: bringing an update to the network which could add new features or rules to it.
 However, for hard forks it can be a different story if opinions on the proposed update are divided.

-What Happens When a Network Splits?
+What Happens When a Blockchain Network Forks?

 In the beginning, we discussed that a successful fork must reach consensus in order for it to be implemented.
 This is especially the case for hard forks, since they create new blockchains.
-If everyone involved in the network agrees on a fork, it means they’ll all start offering their services to the newly created blockchain.
+If everyone involved in the network agrees on the blockchain’s fork, it means they’ll all start offering their services to the newly created blockchain.
 As a user, any wallet provider will update its software to link to the newly created blockchain for you, meaning you wouldn’t need to do anything.
 Your coins would be on the new blockchain, and the old one will no longer be used as no one supports it.